Smart meters explained

 How can I get a smart meter?

-Some energy companies - including British Gas, EDF Energy, Eon, First Utility, Ovo and SSE - have already started providing their own smart meters to customers.
+Some energy companies - including British Gas, EDF Energy, Eon, First Utility, Ovo, Utilita and SSE - have already started providing their own smart meters to customers.
 Other smaller suppliers will soon be obliged to begin installing smart meters too, as the government has set deadlines for when suppliers must complete their roll-outs.

 Find out what you need to know about the smart meter roll-out.